Adonisiy/nodejs2024Q1-service/README.md

 npm start
 ```

-After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.
+By default, the application starts on port 4000.
+You can create `.env` file based on `.env.examle` file and in it specify the port from which the application will start

 ## Testing